Download and install

 Enter the goal directory:

 Run the rpython script.
-Here are the common combinations of options (works also with python instead of pypy; requires Python 2.x or PyPy 2):
+Here are the common combinations of options (works also with python instead of pypy; requires CPython 2.7 or PyPy 2, even to build PyPy 3):

 pypy ../../rpython/bin/rpython -Ojit targetpypystandalone # get the JIT version pypy ../../rpython/bin/rpython -O2 targetpypystandalone # get the no-jit version pypy ../../rpython/bin/rpython -O2 --sandbox targetpypystandalone # get the sandbox version

-If you want to install this PyPy as root, please read the next section.
+If you want to install this PyPy as root, please read the next section, Packaging.

 It is recommended to use PyPy to do translations, instead of using CPython, because it is twice as fast.
 You should just start by downloading an official release of PyPy (with the JIT).
 If you really have to use CPython then note that we are talking about CPython 2.7 here, not CPython 3.x.
-(CPython 2.6 might or might not work.
-Older versions are out.)
+(Older versions like 2.6 are out.)

 You can run translations with --source, which only builds the C source files (and prints at the end where).
 Then you can cd there and execute make.
 This is another way to reduce memory usage.
 Note that afterwards, you have to run manually pypy-c .../pypy/tool/build_cffi_imports.py if you want to be able to import the cffi-based modules.

-On Linux, because of asmgcroot, compiling the generated C files is delicate.
+On Linux, translating with asmgcroot, is delicate.
 It requires using gcc with no particularly fancy options.
 It does not work e.g. with clang, or if you pass uncommon options with the CFLAGS environment variable.
-If you insist on passing these options or using clang, then you can compile PyPy with the shadow stack option instead (for some performance price in non-JITted code).
+If you insist on passing these options or using clang, then you can compile PyPy with the default shadow stack option instead (for a small performance price in non-JITted code).

 Like other JITs, PyPy doesn't work out of the box on some Linux distributions that trade full POSIX compliance for extra security features.
 E.g. with PAX, you have to run PyPy with paxctl -cm.
 This also applies to translation (unless you use CPython to run the translation and you specify --source).